Conway Road Reserve Playground

 About the project

-Paengaroa is getting a new playground very soon, in the heart of the village, which tamariki will be able to access without having to cross the state highway.
+Paengaroa is getting a new playground and shared path, with learn-to-ride features, in the heart of the village, which tamariki will be able to access without having to cross the state highway.

-The $180,000 playground will be built at Conway Road Reserve, which is on the same side of the state highway as the school.
+The $400,000 playground and path will be built at Conway Road Reserve, which is on the same side of the state highway as the school.

 Until 2019 the reserve was used for horse grazing however the Paengaroa community worked hard to convert the area for its intended purpose as a community reserve.
 At the time, there was no recreational land on the housing side of State Highway 33, and they were worried about children crossing the highway to access Paengaroa Domain.